jellboeck/liri-node-app/README.md

 - Name of the venue
 - Venue location
-- Date of the Event (use moment to format this as "MM/DD/YYYY")
+- Date of the Event (used moment to format this as "MM/DD/YYYY")

 ### Function: